 South Llano River State Park

-This popular summer spot to float, paddle and fish the South Llano River, also offers a great place to camp, hike, bike, geocache, and marvel at the stars, as it is noted as an International Dark Sky Park.
+This popular summer spot to float, paddle, and fish the South Llano River also offers a great place to camp, hike, bike, geocache, and marvel at the stars, as it is noted as an International Dark Sky Park.
 Interestingly, the park is home to one of the largest turkey roosts in Central Texas (roosting from Oct.
-1 through March 31 with day use area is only open from 10 am – 3 pm during these months so that humans don’t disturb the roosting turkeys).
-But during the rest of the year, it’s a great place to stargaze.
+1 through March 31).
+The day-use area is only open from 10 am – 3 pm during these months so that humans don’t disturb the roosting turkeys.
+During the rest of the year, it’s a great place to stargaze.
 Click here to view stargazing info, and click here to find out about upcoming events.

 Star Parties Around the Austin Area